-During my year in office I shall be fund-raising for the High Sheriffs’ Fund, which was established within the Essex Community Foundation in 1996 to reward community initiatives that address crime and antisocial behaviour.
-Each year the High Sheriff of Essex awards grants totalling about £30,000 to voluntary groups and charitable organisations, and gives recognition to individuals who are tackling local problems.
+During my year in office I shall be fund-raising for the High Sheriffs’ Fund, which dates back to 1993 and since 1997 has been administered by the Essex Community Foundation.
+Each year the High Sheriff of Essex awards grants totalling about £30,000 to voluntary groups and charitable organisations, and gives recognition to individuals who are tackling local problems, in particular those which address crime and antisocial behaviour.

 I shall be fund-raising by taking part in sponsored litter-picking across the county; my aim is to join groups in each of the county’s twelve districts and the unitary authorities of Thurrock and Southend-on-Sea.
 Litter is more than just a visual blight and litter-picking is about more than being tidy.
 Much of what is casually dropped or thrown from cars is hazardous to people, animals, and the environment, whether it be plastic that pollutes our streams and rivers and finds its way into the sea, or glass that may break and cut, or even cause fires.
 Studies have shown that the presence of litter encourages antisocial behaviour generally.
 And the big brother of litter is fly-tipping, the clearing up of which is a real problem and considerable expense for local authorities and landowners.